Careers360 Logo

 The question paper for the B.Sc Nursing Entrance exam includes questions from physics, chemistry, biology, English and General knowledge.
 Going through the previous year's B.Sc nursing entrance exam questions is one of the best ways to prepare.
 The questions for the B.Sc nursing entrance exam will give you an idea of how the actual exam looks and help you focus on what is important.
 Solving the questions regularly can improve your speed, accuracy and confidence.

-B.Sc Nursing Entrance Exam Questions
+B.Sc Nursing Entrance Exam Sample Questions

 Question 1.
 What is the function of haemoglobin in blood?